 Pursuant to the Civil Code, there may also be organizations that lack legal status but are considered simple civil or commercial associations depending on their aims or purposes.
 Governed by the provisions of the Civil Code, these civil organizations must be legally constituted, establish bylaws, and be registered in the Commercial Registry.
-Such organizations may be for-profit.a
+Such organizations may be for-profit.

 Public Benefit Status

-At the national level, Article 32 of the Law on Tax Coalition provides income tax exemptions for three categories of institutions:
+At the national level, article 32 of the Law on Tax Coalition provides income tax exemptions for three categories of institutions:

-However, Article 33 of the Law on Tax Coalition states that when exempt entities “habitually carry out profitable economic activities,” then “the income from such activities will not be exempt from the payment of this tax.”
+However, Article 33 of the Law on Tax Coalition states: “When the exempt subjects habitually carry out remunerated economic activities that imply competition in the market of goods and services, the income from such activities will not be exempt from the payment of this tax.”

-According to Article 111 of the Law on Tax Coalition, churches, denominations, and religious faiths with legal standing are exempt from the Value Added Tax (Impuesto al Valor Agregado IVA) for goods intended exclusively for religious purposes.
+According to Article 111 of the Law on Tax Coalition, churches, denominations, and religious faiths with legal standing are also exempt from the Value Added Tax (Impuesto al Valor Agregado IVA) for goods intended exclusively for religious purposes.

 In terms of municipal taxes, exemptions from payment of the income tax and property tax (Impuesto sobre Bienes Inmuebles IBI) are given to:

 - churches and religious faiths, with respect to temples and offices used for religious purposes;